 Getting extra support from your energy supplier

-If you find it hard to deal with your energy supply you could get extra help from your energy companies - for example, large print bills or more support during a power cut.
+If you find it hard to deal with your energy supply you could get extra help from your energy companies.
+For example, they might agree to:

 To get extra help, you can apply to be added to your electricity network priority services register.
 Your electricity network is the company that manages your electricity cables.

-Your electricity network will give your details to your energy supplier so they can add you to their priority services register as well.
+If you have a gas supply, your electricity network will give your details to your gas network operator as well as your energy supplier.
+This means they can also add you to their priority services registers and offer you extra support.

 Check if you're eligible